 Using Box–Behnken design of response surface methodology a systematic optimization was carried out for estimating the extended effect of formulation variables X1 (Surfactant Concentration), X2 (Homogenization Speed), and X3 (Lipid content) on the responses, Y1 (particle size), Y2 (Poly-dispersity index- PDI), and Y3 (%EE) were recorded.

-2.6 Characterization and evaluation of Aceclofenac Solid Lipid Nanoparticles:
+2.7 Characterization and Evaluation of Aceclofenac SLNs:

-2.6.1 Measurement of particle size and distribution
+2.7.1 Measurement of Particle size distribution

 The prepared SLNs' particle sizes (z-average) and particle size distributions (PDI) were determined using photon correlation spectroscopy (PCS).
 The measurements were carried out using a Zetasizer ZS 90 from Malvern Instruments Ltd. in the UK.
-Prior to measurements, 10 mL of HPLC grade water were used to dilute 1 mL of the SLN dispersion.
+Prior to measurements, 10 mL of HPLC grade water was used to dilute 1 mL of the SLN dispersion.
 In order to find the ideal formulation based on the size of the particles, the average particle size of the SLNs formulation made with various drug and lipid ratios has been examined and optimized.
 Both the particle z-average diameter and the polydispersity index (PDI) were calculated for each measurement, which was done in triplicate.

-2.6.2 Particle shape and morphology
+2.7.2 Particle shape and morphology